-Method 1A – replacement by the affected Subscriber using its Compromised Private Key (or one suspected of being Compromised) of associated S1SP Held Device Security Credentials
+Method 1A – replacement by the affected Subscriber using its Compromised Private Key of associated S1SP Held Device Security Credentials

 Pre-Recovery

-The DCC shall execute the procedure as set out immediately below, following notification of the Compromise (or suspected Compromise) of the Private Key associated with the Public Key contained within an Organisation Certificate that forms a part of any S1SP Held Device Security Credentials, in accordance with section 3.2 of this document and notification from the affected Subscriber that it wishes to recover from the Compromise using the procedure set out in this section.
+The DCC shall execute the procedure as set out immediately below, following notification of the Compromise of the Private Key associated with the Public Key contained within an Organisation Certificate that forms a part of any S1SP Held Device Security Credentials, in accordance with section 3.2 of this document and notification from the affected Subscriber that it wishes to recover from the Compromise using the procedure set out in this section.

 Informative:

-Please see Section 7 of this document for further guidance on the User Role Signing Private Keys.
+Please see Section 7 of this document for further guidance on the XML Signing Private Keys.

 This section is only applicable to Responsible Suppliers, Electricity Distributors and Gas Transporters.